 The BC historically has raised numerous concerns about the new gTLD Program’s limitations and flaws with respect to how it will affect existing and future registrants.
 Among our concerns have been maintaining technical and business standards; background checks for applicants, and a number of other fundamental requirements that were needed to ensure that an applicant has the competence, and the resources to operate a new gTLD registry.
 ICANN staff responded with some recognition of the risks of registries failing, which resulted in many of the safeguards now in in the new gTLD Applicant Guidebook.

-While recognizing that some proposed entrants to the new gTLD program prefer to lower the costs for launching a new registry, the BC does not believe that ICANN can lower protection mechanisms that are designed to protect registrants and Internet users.
+While recognizing that some proposed entrants to the new gTLD program prefer to lower the costs for launching a new registry, the BC does not believe that ICANN should lower protection mechanisms that are designed to protect registrants and Internet users.
 The position of the BC is that it is vital to have a responsible approach to the forms of financial instrument in place to protect registrants and users in case of registry failure.

-We are not supportive of the approach presented by the Registry Constituency.
+We do not support the approach presented by the Registry Constituency.
 We do recognize, however, that improvements may be possible to the present COI.

 The BC is concerned that the proposed COF would be a “one-size-fits-all” solution.
 A continuity instrument should be adjustable to fit various business models used by new TLD registries (e.g. community, limited linguistic/cultural, brand, traditional for profit, etc.)